 The crux of the trial court's historical analysis was the invalidation of H.B.
 589 in McCrory.
-See R p 977 ¶ 213.
+See R p 977, ¶ 213.
 But as explained, "past discrimination" never "flips the evidentiary burden on its head."
 Abbott, 138 S. Ct. at 2325.
 Of course, past discrimination can be considered as part of the "historical background" under Arlington Heights, 429 U.S. at 267, but it cannot alone overcome the presumption of good faith.
 Indeed, if it could that presumption would be of little import.
 And here, the full historical context precludes any finding of discriminatory intent because the constitutional amendment requiring the General Assembly to pass a voter-ID law severed S.B.
 824 from any past discriminatory act.
-"Because the amendment 'served as an independent intervening event between the General Assembly's passage of the 2013 Omnibus Law and its enactment of the 2018 Voter-ID Law,' article VI, section 2(4) of [the North Carolina] Constitution undercut" the "tenuous 'who' argument" employed by the district court in Raymond and by the trial court here.
+As Justice Berger explained, "[b]ecause the amendment 'served as an independent intervening event between the General Assembly's passage of the 2013 Omnibus Law and its enactment of the 2018 Voter-ID Law,' article VI, section 2(4) of [the North Carolina] Constitution undercut" the "tenuous 'who' argument" employed by the district court in Raymond and by the trial court here.
 Holmes, 2022-NCSC-122, ¶ 113, 881 S.E.2d at 516 (Berger, J., dissenting) (internal brackets omitted) (quoting Raymond, 981 F.3d at 305).

-The majority rejected this conclusion, again in direct conflict with Raymond, but it did not offer a relevant response.
+The majority rejects this conclusion, again in direct conflict with Raymond, but it does not offer a relevant response.
 According to the majority, "there is no evidence the voters intended for the law to be passed in its current form."
-Id. ¶ 39, 881 S.E.2d at 500 (maj. op.).
-True, but what the voters did do was charge the General Assembly with the directive to enact a photo voter-ID law.
-The lack of precise specifications in the Constitution's text in fact endowed the General Assembly with the discretion to fill in the details of the photo voter-ID requirement.
+Holmes, 2022-NCSC-122, ¶ 39, 881 S.E.2d at 500 (maj. op.).
+True; but what the voters did do was charge the General Assembly with the directive to enact a photo voter-ID law.
+The Constitution's failure to provide precise specifications for the details of the law in fact endowed the General Assembly with the discretion to fill in the details of the photo voter-ID requirement.
 The voters of this State, in the words of the State Constitution, have chosen to require that "[v]oters offering to vote in person shall present photographic identification before voting" and have ordered the General Assembly to "enact general laws governing the requirements of such photographic identification, which may include exceptions."
 N.C.
 CONST. art.
 VI, § 2(4).
 If anything, this language reflects an expectation that voters offering to vote generally will be required to present some form of photo ID, which they need not do under S.B.
 824. See Holmes, 2022-NCSC-122, ¶ 97 n.3, 881 S.E.2d at 513 n.3 (Berger, J., dissenting).
-Regardless, the Constitution's plain text gives the General Assembly discretion over the details of a voter-ID law, but it does not give the General Assembly discretion not to pass a voter-ID law.
+Regardless, this operative constitutional language plainly gives the General Assembly discretion over the details of a voter-ID law, but it does not give the General Assembly discretion not to pass a voter-ID law.